Today, I’m going to be comparing the Brooks Bedlam vs Levitate.

 Both Levitates are going to be great for everyone who’s going to go on a tempo run or a fast-paced run.
 It’s not good for track workouts but pretty close to it.
 Again, it’s for high energy high-speed fast-paced runs.

-Both the Levitate and Levitate GTS are very heavy shoes and so they may make it a little bit harder to kind of push into some of those longer miles.
+Both the Levitate and Levitate GTS are very heavy road running shoes and so they may make it a little bit harder to kind of push into some of those longer miles.

 Weight, Stack, Drop, Fit